openfootball/football.json/README.md

 ## Updates / Contributions Welcome - Please Update the Source Text Files

-Note: The JSON files get (auto-)generated using the football.db datasets, thus, **please do NOT edit the JSON files but the source text files in the country repos** e.g.:
+Note: The JSON files get (auto-)generated using the football.db datasets, thus, **please do NOT edit the (auto-) generated JSON files but the source text files in the country repos** e.g.:

 - English Premier League in [`/england`](https://github.com/openfootball/england)
 - Deutsche Bundesliga in [`/deutschland`](https://github.com/openfootball/deutschland)
 - Spanish Primera División ("La Liga") in [`/espana`](https://github.com/openfootball/espana)
 - Italian Serie A  in [`/italy`](https://github.com/openfootball/italy)
 - and so on

+and than (auto-)generate the football.json updates.
+If you only edit / patch the (auto-)generated JSON files without updating the sources than your changes will get lost / overwritten with the next update.

 ## How To (Auto)-Generate and Update the football.json Datasets